-Spring is here which that means more time for your children to play outside and participate in sports.
+Spring is here, and summer is just around the corner, which means more time for your children to play outside and participate in sports.
 Of course, that also means more opportunities for them to suffer an injury to their teeth or jaw.

 Your McAllen dentists at WhiteWing Dental are in full support of this agenda.
 With up to nearly 40% of dental injuries occurring during sports play, it’s important for parents and children to have the right tools and follow the right safety tips to avoid a costly emergency trip to the dentist.80% of dental injuries involve the front teeth #SportsSafety #Prevention #WhiteWingDental Click To Tweet

 1. Your child athlete should always wear a mouthguard when playing sports.

 Mouth guards are absolutely essential for your athlete.
 Not only will they protect your child’s teeth from chipping, but they also help to protect them from impacts that can knock them loose.
 Even more importantly, a mouth guard can offer additional support to the rest of the mouth and jaw, helping to provide additional cushion to prevent a concussion.

 While mouth guards should be worn during any high impact sport such as football, hockey, or wrestling, they can also offer plenty of benefits for athletes participating in other activities like: